What to expect from our Sunday Services

 - Words of welcome

-- Lighting a flaming chalice, the symbol of our faith
+- Lighting a flaming chalice, the symbol of our liberal faith

 - Children’s Time, where a story or activity engages the children and youth before they leave for their own Spiritual Explorations program

-- About once a month the Lakeshore Community Choir performs at our service
+- We welcome the presence of the Lakeshore Community Choir at some of our services

 - A time for expressing the joys and concerns of the congregation and lighting a candle in honour of joys and concerns, spoken and unspoken